etiennefd/jawws/resources.md

 ### Style guides
 - [Nonfiction Writing Advice](https://slatestarcodex.com/2016/02/20/writing-advice/) by Scott Alexander.
 Not intended for science necessarily, but very useful in any case.
-- [Formatting guide](https://www.nature.com/nature/for-authors/formatting-guide) for the journal *Nature*, useful as an example of what is seen as the best guidelines for a top journal.
+- [Formatting guide for the journal *Nature*](https://www.nature.com/nature/for-authors/formatting-guide), useful as an example of what is seen as the best guidelines for a top journal.
 - [Write Like You Talk](http://www.paulgraham.com/talk.html), an essay by Paul Graham.
 It makes a simple point: your written sentences should sound the same as if you were saying them to a friend.
 Scientific writing would be in much better shape if scientists did that.
 - [Mathematical Writing](https://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf) by Donald E. Knuth and others.
 A PDF whose first few pages contain excellent advice on how to write math in a clear way.

 ### Examples of well-written papers
 - [World Models](https://worldmodels.github.io/), an example of a paper hosted as its own website with Github Pages.
 See also its [GitHub repository](https://github.com/worldmodels/worldmodels.github.io).

-### Crypto and Web3
+### Crypto and web3
 - [Magna Carta Scientiae](https://atoms.org/scientiae), a detailed description of the current problems in science and how Ethereum smart contracts could help.
 - [Tokenized Thoughts](https://0xboodle.substack.com/p/tokenized-thought), on various ways crypto could help academic science.
+- [Why We Need To Fundamentally Rethink Scientific Publishing](https://desci.medium.com/why-we-need-to-fundamentally-rethink-scientific-publishing-43f2ae39af76), a 2021 article by the DeSci Foundation that describes the problems in science publishing and proposes a formal mathematical model of what journals do to advance science.

 ### Other articles
 - [Is the staggeringly profitable business of scientific publishing bad for science?](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science) A 2017 journalism piece on the history of science publishing, focussing on tycoon Robert Maxwell.